ism-dme/Original-Score-Order/README.md

 <hr>

-DME has developed a tool that transforms the standard score order to the original score order.
+DME has developed a tools pipeline that transforms the standard score order to the original score order.
 The process consists of the following steps:

-1. Replacing the `<scoreDef>` element and reordering the staves.
+1. Reordering the staves.
 2. Splitting oboe parts.

 <img width="600" alt="Extraction of the first violin part." src="./docs/pct/transformationPipeline.png">

 ## Installation and Usage

-The transformation tool is implemented in XSLT.
-For users of the oXygen XML Editor, the repository includes a project file named `original_scoring.xpr`, which can be opened either by double-clicking it in the file explorer or by selecting it from the project view within the oXygen XML Editor.
+The transformation pipeline is implemented in XSLT.
+For users of the oXygen XML Editor, the repository includes a project file named `original-score-order.xpr`, which can be opened either by double-clicking it in the file explorer or by selecting it from the project view within the oXygen XML Editor.

-After opening the project, you can apply the transformation scenario `original-scoring-KV165` to the files located in `./mei/source` folder.
+After opening the project, you can apply the transformation scenario `original-score-order-KV165` to the files located in `./mei/source` folder.

 <img width="400" alt="Extraction of the first violin part." src="./docs/pct/transformationScenario.png">

-This will output transformed MEI files to the `./mei/source/output` folder.
+This will output transformed MEI files to the `./mei/source/out` folder.

 <hr>